 Nevertheless, the IETP team explained the importance and value of our checkpoints related to the Employer Pays Principle and supported the factory to update its recruitment practice to ensure no recruitment fees will be charged of new foreign migrant workers in the future.

 Following the conversations and engagement from the IETP team, the factory owner realized that, although this practice is in compliance with the local laws and regulations, it exposes the factory to potential risks.
-As an action to show they are keen to go beyond minimum requirements and to demonstrate responsible business practices, this factory has pledged to cover all recruitment fees that will be charged to the overseas migrant workers.
+As a demonstration of responsible business practices, the factory therefore pledged to cover all recruitment charged to the overseas migrant workers.

-IETP supports factories to achieve continued progress in improving labor standards and recruitment practices.
+IETP works with factories to support continued progress in improving labor standards and recruitment practices.
 Our Recruitment Practices Briefing provides clear guidance and best practice for factories on how to avoid peak season hiring pitfalls.
-Our recently launched Progress Visits offer good practice advice and guidance to factories on responsible recruitment and the EPP, as well as other issues areas.
+Our recently launched Progress Visits also offer good practice advice and guidance to factories on responsible recruitment and the EPP, as well as other issues areas.

 IETP continues to raise awareness of the EPP – and highlight opportunities for the toy buying community to support responsible recruitment – via our regular Leadership Roundtable Meetings for toy brands and retailers.